- Last login about 4 hours ago

 Scientist and engineer who believes a house is just a staging area for the next trip despite having spent 20+ stable family years married and raising children.
-I'm rearranging my life to allow more choices, more travel, and more adventure.
+I've rearranged my life to allow more choices, more travel, and more adventure.
 One of the great joys is meeting new people and finding common ground with them.
-30 years active in Servas and until recently a board member and CIO of US Servas Inc. How is Servas different from CS?
+40 years active in Servas and until recently a board member and CIO of US Servas Inc. How is Servas different from CS?
 Ask me!

 1) Freedom from physical coercion is a basic human right.

 2) A person so rich they can essentially buy whatever they want without thinking about it is a degenerate force in society.

 3) The Golden Rule (secular version) is the basic moral code.
 The hard part is the refinements.

 4) If you're not suffering a little, you're missing out on the really great travel experiences.

 5) Whine a little if you must, but play what you're dealt!

 6) There's always room for laughter or a joke.

 7) Before you criticize someone, walk a mile in their shoes.
 By the time they get angry you're a mile away and you've got their shoes!

 cross-cultural understanding, populist politics (and I don't mean the new Trumpish perversion of the term), rational analysis, laugh llke hell